 D. Hotel Accommodations and Transportation

 As with U.S. visits, it is intended that the review team stay at the same hotel.
-To reduce travel time to and from the hotel, the TC will ask the institution being visited to suggest a hotel nearby.
+To reduce travel time to and from the hotel, the Team Chair will ask the institution being visited to suggest a hotel nearby.
 The institution may make hotel reservations for each member of the team and may have the room costs directly billed to the institution.
-ABET recognizes this as institutional assistance to the team, and it is acceptable.
-When this occurs, you must be prepared to pay for all other charges incurred at the hotel over the cost of the room.

-In some cases, rather than having reservations made by the institution, the TC and PEV will make individual hotel reservations using their own credit cards.
+In some cases, rather than having reservations made by the institution, the Team Chair and PEV will make individual hotel reservations using their own credit cards.
 When this occurs, you are responsible for payment for hotel accommodations.
 ABET will reimburse the individual team member for those expenses.
-Check with the TC prior to making any hotel arrangements
+Check with the Team Chair prior to making any hotel arrangements

 Where available, it is acceptable for the individual team member to acquire frequent stay points from the hotel.
 However, no special arrangements or accommodations at a second hotel will be made to benefit any individual with frequent stay points.
 Although most accommodations will be similar to those found in the United States, team members should be prepared for and not complain about accommodations of lesser quality.